 Splice allows creators to record voice-over tracks for their video footage, mix audio tracks, and apply video filters/effects.
 The timeline interface is sized to work well on both an iPhone and an iPad, which is a huge plus.

 Even better, you could upload the videos you edit with Splice directly to YouTube, Facebook, or Instagram.
 You could also email your newly editing footage to yourself for safekeeping.

 The worst aspect of Splice is that many of its best features and filters are behind a paywall.
 But if you're willing to splurge on a subscription, you might find yourself enjoying a little Splice of life.

-Mastering a new editing software can take time.
+Mastering a new free video editing software can take time.
 But when you've got a handy step-by-step guide, you can leap ahead of the learning curve.

-Though there are several notable benefits of using VideoProc Converter, we can't help but praise the easy-to-follow tutorial for new users.
-Additionally, this video editor is available for smartphones, tablets, and your home computer.
+Though there are several notable benefits of using VideoProc Vlogger, we can't help but praise the easy-to-follow tutorial for new users.
+Additionally, this video editor is designed for editing videos from smartphones, tablets, and cameras.

-After more than a decade in business, Digiarity Software has gotten customer care down to a science, and it shows.
-VideoProc Converter is a crowning achievement of a video editing program.
+After more than a decade in business, Digiarty Software has gotten customer care down to a science, and it shows.
+VideoProc Vlogger is a crowning achievement of a video editing program.

-Need to edit high-definition 4K videos?
+Need to edit iPhone HD/4K, 60fps, HDR, HEVC videos?
 No problem!
-VideoProc Converter can help you with that.
+VideoProc Vlogger can help you with that.

-Even better, thanks to the unique design of the VideoProc Converter software, users can upload and edit HD videos far faster than ever before.
-Why spend a full day editing 30 minutes of video when you can get it done in a few hours?
+Even better, thanks to the unique design of the VideoProc software, users can upload and edit HD videos far faster than ever before.
+Why spend a full day editing a 30-minute video when you can get it done in a few minutes?